Any person that's ever had to deal with US date formats of mm/dd/yy knows just how frustrating it can be to try to work out what the hell is going on.

 And there's no way to change this.

-I used to work with a guy who was irretrievably committed to the idea of attaching the day-of-week on every written record of a date (and he recorded the date on a shedload of documents and printouts) despite the obvious fact this information was all but irrelevant (and in any case deducible) for things more than a few weeks away.
+I used to work with a guy who was irretrievably committed to the idea of attaching the day-of-week on every written record of a date (and he recorded the date on a shedload of documents and printouts) despite the obvious fact this information was all but irrelevant (and in any case deducible) for things more than a few weeks distant.

 Yes, Google seems to agree with him on this affectation – but that just makes them both wrong.